pearsonca/olin-letter/index.md

 ## Response

- - excited about focus on getting students doing things
+ - excited about focus on getting "students" doing things
  - not sure how much Olin is doing this, but interested in getting away from one-set-of-ideas, one-class, one-semester mode.
 Probably means developing more modular reference / training material, figuring out to evaluate full range of